 Bruxism is when a person grinds or clenches their teeth while not chewing.
 It usually occurs during sleep, and the person often does not know they are doing it.
 Causes include teeth growing, a misaligned bite, stress, and some neurological and other conditions.

-Teeth clenching is when a person holds their teeth together and clenches the muscles, but without moving the teeth back and forth.
+Teeth grinding involves making a chewing motion in which the teeth rub against each other.
+Clenching is when a person holds their teeth together and clenches the muscles without moving the teeth back and forth.

 - jaw pain and stiffness

 - clicking, popping, or grinding noises when moving the jaw

 - worn teeth

 - broken or loose fillings

 People can also experience ear pain because the temporomandibular joint (TMJ) — the joint that allows the jaw to open and shut — is very close to the ear.
 People may also have referred pain, which is when someone feels pain in a location other than its source.